Dominate July 8–11 with data-driven tactics, creator firepower, and real-time marketing precision.

 Why?

-Nearly half of all Prime Day sales happen on mobile, and social commerce is largely happening in vertical format.
+Nearly half of all Prime Day sales occur on mobile, and most social commerce takes place in vertical format.

 What to do: